P-adic Asai L-functions for quadratic Hilbert eigenforms: -adic Eisenstein measure and interpolation of period integrals p-adic Eisenstein measure and interpolation of period integrals

 We shall evaluate the local factors at $p$ and $\infty$ below, and this will give the interpolation property of \cref{thmintro:cycloL}.
-The factor \eqref{eq:sillyfactor} will serve to cancel out various unwanted terms arising from the local zeta-integrals.
+The \fix{extra terms multiplying the sum in} \eqref{eq:sillyfactor} will serve to cancel out various unwanted terms arising from the local zeta-integrals.